 This resulted in research that led to the discovery of insulin.
-Prior to this development, diabetes was considered a death sentence.
-Banting and MacLeod won the Nobel Prize in Physiology or Medicine in 1923 for their work, which has since saved the lives of millions of people.
+Prior to this development, diabetes had been considered a death sentence.
+Banting and MacLeod won the Nobel Prize in Physiology or Medicine in 1923 for their work, which has since saved the lives of millions of people, including the author of this web site.
 Banting was angry that the rest of the team were not honored.
-So, Banting and MacLeod shared their prize money with the rest of the team.
+So, Banting and MacLeod shared their prize money with them.
 He was knighted by King George V in 1934.
 Banting was later voted the fourth "greatest ever Canadian" in 1989.
 World Diabetes Day is held yearly on NOV-14, which was Banting's birthday.

-Author's personal note: I apparently inherited diabetes from one of my parents.
+I apparently inherited diabetes from one of my parents.
 I was diagnosed in the early 1990's.
 At the time, I worked for DuPont of Canada which had an in-plant medical department.
-They did a routine blood glucose measurement and found it was well above the normal maximum.
+They did a routine blood glucose measurement and found that mine was well above the normal maximum.
 I would probably be dead now if insulin hadn't been developed by the team at my alma mater.
 Insulin is free for me, along with glucose test strips, due to my health care plan.

 Although Banting might have become a billionaire as a result of his discovery, he wanted insulin to be available to everyone.
 He said: "Insulin does not belong to me, it belongs to the world."
 So he sold the patent rights for insulin to the University of Toronto for $1.00!

 Persons with diabetes require medication to control their blood glucose level.
 Often they take Metformin tablets when first diagnosed.
 However, many need to switch to insulin later in life.
-Blood glucose that is too high can leads to vision loss, confusion, nausea, seizures, and loss of consciousness, and PAD -- peripheral artery disease.
+Blood glucose that is too high can lead to vision loss, confusion, nausea, seizures, and loss of consciousness, and PAD -- peripheral artery disease.
 PAD can lead to amputations of toes, feet and lower legs.
-When my glucose level is too low, it causes a general unwell feeling, shaking arms.
+When my glucose level is too low, it causes me to experience a general unwell feeling, and my hands start to shake.
 It can lead to loss of consciousness and even death.
 I carry glucose tablets with me and a "I have diabetes" card 26 with me at all times.

 The "Caravan to Canada" included Nicole Smith-Holt, whose 26-year-old son died in 2017.
 He wasn't able to afford the cost in the U.S. for the amount of insulin that he needed to control the disease.
 So he had to ration his injections, and subsequently died.

-According to the BBC, the list prices of one vial rapid-acting insulin in the U.S. is:
+According to the BBC, the list prices of one vial of rapid-acting insulin in the U.S. is:

 - Humalog: U.S. $275